East Midlands

 The CPS has 14 Areas/Regions across England and Wales - the CPS East Midlands Region serves the counties of Derbyshire, Leicestershire, Lincolnshire, Northamptonshire and Nottinghamshire, including the cities of Nottingham, Derby and Leicester and the county of Rutland.

-Chief Crown Prosecutor Janine McKinney leads CPS East Midlands and she is supported by Deputy Chief Crown Prosecutors Karen Thompson, who has responsibility for our Magistrates’ Court team, Andrew Baxter, who has responsibility for the Crown Court teams, and Rape and Serious Sexual Offences and Complex Casework Units.
+Chief Crown Prosecutor Janine McKinney leads CPS East Midlands and she is supported by Deputy Chief Crown Prosecutors Karen Thompson, who has responsibility for our Magistrates’ Court team and Rape and Serious Sexual Offences unit, and Samantha Shallow, who has responsibility for the Crown Court teams and Complex Casework Unit.
 Adele Clarke is the Area Business Manager and has responsibility for Business and Operational Delivery functions across the region.

 We currently employ 320 members of staff.
 This consists of lawyers, paralegals, managers and administrators.
 The majority of our people work from our main offices in Nottingham and Leicester.
 We have a small office in Lincoln and some of our people work from court centres in Derby and Northampton.